Walter

 inflatable) and lie therebetween, and therefore simultaneously

 also assumes the function of a mattress.
-I.e. the ground part with
+I.e. the ground part

-insulation but also for cushioning or spring support.
+thermal insulation but also for cushioning or spring support.

 According to a first embodiment variant, the multi-walled

-construction of the basis unit comprises two outer-lying walls as
+construction of the basis unit comprises two outer-lying walls

-having at least one hollow chamber.
+and having at least one hollow chamber.
 The inner structure is

 elastically expandable into an operating position e.g. by way of

 pressure relief.
-The air is sucked through a valve by way of this.
+The air is sucked through a valve by way of

-usefully has atmospheric pressure.
+variant specifically usefully has atmospheric pressure.

-In the transport condition, the basis unit is folded or rolled in
+In the transport condition, the basis unit is folded or rolled

-inflate with air through the valves.
+automatically inflate with air through the valves.

 According to a second embodiment variant, the multi-walled

-construction of the basis unit comprises two outer-lying walls as
+construction of the basis unit comprises two outer-lying walls

-well as flexible connection webs or chamber walls which lie
+as well as flexible connection webs or chamber walls which lie

 therebetween and which connect the two walls to one another.
 The

-connection webs or chamber walls are a type of spacer between the
+connection webs or chamber walls are a type of spacer between

-embodiment variant specifically preferably has an overpressure
+according to this embodiment variant specifically preferably has

-compared to the ambient pressure.
+an overpressure compared to the ambient pressure.

 Whilst the ground part is preferably designed in a plane manner,